-The League of Women Voters’ logo, like our name, is our identity.
+The League of Women Voters’ brand our identity.
 It conveys the full collective power of the LWV mission to the public, our members and supporters.
 It says that we are 140,000 members and supporters strong.
-While each League is unique in its local activities and grassroots efforts, as a unified group, all Leagues contribute to our core mission—encouraging informed and active participation in government, increasing understanding of major public policy issues, and influencing public policy through education and advocacy.
+While each League is unique in its local activities and grassroots efforts, as a unified group, all Leagues contribute to our core goals—encouraging informed and active participation in government, increasing understanding of major public policy issues, and influencing public policy through education and advocacy—ultimately, our overall mission of empowering voters and defending democracy.
 Maintaining the integrity of our logo and name is essential to our work and visibility nationwide.

 The name and logo have been legally trademarked by LWVUS and are owned by LWVUS on behalf of all the state and local chapters who are part of our organization.
 Hence, LWVUS is responsible for protecting our brand and, in turn, those who are part of our family need to use it appropriately.
 We have established these guidelines in order to maintain the integrity of and reinforce our identity.